 Cholecystokinin (CCK) peptides are released from intra-islet neurons (Rehfeld et al.1980) with two receptors, CCKAR (CCK1R) and CCKBR (CCK2R).
 “CCKBR is reported to mediate the effect of CCK on the control of glucose homeostasis by the pancreas.
 CCK moderates postprandial glycemia by slowing down gastric emptying.
-CCK along with incretin hormone GLP-1 enhances insulin secretion.
+CCK, along with incretin hormone GLP-1 enhances insulin secretion.
 CCK has been shown to stimulate glucagon release from human islets in vitro.
-Studies in vitro elucidate that glucagon is released by CCK from islets, and stimulate insulin in a glucose-dependant manner in mice model.
+Studies in vitro elucidate that glucagon is released by CCK from islets and stimulates insulin in a glucose-dependant manner in mice models.
 Infusion of CCK-8 increases plasma insulin concentration and reduces glucose excursion following meal ingestion in normal and T2DM subjects” (Ahren and Holst 2000).
 “CCK has proliferative role on pancreatic β cells while CCK-8 can promote regeneration of β cells” (Kuntz et al.2004).
 “Short CCK peptides, CCK-4, CCK-5, and CCK-8 have been shown to release insulin in humans and in the isolated perfused porcine pancreas” (Kaneto et al.1969, Rehfeld et al.1980).
 “Gastrin as a humoral mediator of gastric acid secretion proposed in 1905” (Edkins 1905).
-However, physiological proof of an acid-stimulating hormone from gastric antrum was presented in 1948 (Grossman et al.1948) and later isolation, structure and physiological functions were determined (Gregory 1974).
+However, physiological proof of an acid-stimulating hormone from the gastric antrum was presented in 1948 (Grossman et al.1948), and later isolation, structure, and physiological functions were determined (Gregory 1974).
 Gastrin may contribute an incretin effect in combination with other hormones as evident in mouse model under gastrin and GLP-1 dual agonist ZP3022 (Fosgerau et al. 2013).
-Gastrin when co-administrated with glucose more pronounced insulin release was evidenced supporting incretin effect (Rehfeld and Stadil 1973).
+Gastrin, when co-administrated with glucose, produced a more pronounced insulin release, which was evidenced supporting incretin effect (Rehfeld and Stadil 1973).
 The main production site of gastrin in adults is the antroduodenal G-cells targeting G-protein coupled receptors (Reubi et al.2003, Dufresne et al.2006).
 Human islet cells are well equipped with gastrin receptors (Kopin et al.1992).
 Gastrin is likely to induce β -cell proliferation, neogenesis and stimulate the secretion of insulin postprandially (Rehfeld 1976).
 Gastrin peptides are reported to stimulate insulin secretion independent of glucose (Rehfeld and Stadil 1973, Rehfeld et al.1980).
 “Gastrin enhances islet mass from transdifferentiated exocrine pancreatic tissue” (Rehfeld 1976) and “induces the expression of glucagon genes in α-cells (Leung-Theung-Long et al.2005).
 Gastrin is expressed in fetal and neonatal pancreatic islets” (Larsson et al.1976).